nickbrandt/GitLab/doc/ci/pipelines.md

 CAUTION: **Warning:**
-Deleting a pipeline will expire all pipeline caches, and delete all related objects, such as builds, logs, artifacts and triggers. **This action cannot be undone.**
+Deleting a pipeline will expire all pipeline caches, and delete all related objects, such as builds, logs, artifacts, and triggers. **This action cannot be undone.**

 ## Most Recent Pipeline